-Photo by Christian Berg
+All photography by Christian Berg

-Next, make your way to the historic Long Bien Bridge.
-Turn right on Hang Khoai st. before reaching a busy freeway, then turn left to Xuong Cau, a small road that leads up to Long Bien Bridge.
-Walk up, passing the old Long Bien train station, and cross the iconic iron bridge that was Hanoi’s main supply lifeline during wartime.
-From the narrow sidewalk on the bridge, you’ll see urban agriculture and small homes clustered along the sides of the bridge.
+Next, make your way to historic Long Bien Bridge, following Hang Khoai st., Xuong Cau, and passing the Long Bien Train Station.
+This iconic iron bridge was Hanoi’s main supply lifeline during wartime.
+From the narrow sidewalk on the bridge, you’ll see urban agriculture and small homes clustered along the sides of the Red River.

 Take the stairwell down to Banana Island.
 This picturesque patchwork of farmland and floating settlements is so tranquil, the chaos of the city seems a world away.
 To return to civilisation, go back the way you came, walking along the other side of the bridge for a different perspective.

 Start your walk on Phung Hung st. Here there’s ample space to enjoy a leisurely walk.
 As the road curves, you’ll find immense mural paintings, depicting scenes from Hanoi’s past — a great spot to snap a photo.